 A new piece was cut to fit the bottom and I attached it with my nailer.

 After that, I went to town on that cabinet with my sander.
 Since the original paint is in immense flake state and had nasty stains, I gave the cabinet a new color I knew Opal would love.
 She and I both thoroughly enjoy aqua.
 While my go-to color is in these posts, I decided to give another seconds sample I found a try.
-It’s kind of a minty blue and went on like a dream with my favorite brushes.
+It’s kind of a minty blue and went on like a dream with my brush.

 TRIBUTE TO OPAL